LaQuay/marcvila.me/_projects/(1) TDTChannels.md

 watching television on the Internet, with as many channels as possible, for free, and always legally.
 <br>
-The project has as a source an <a href="https://github.com/LaQuay/TDTChannels" target="_blank">open source database</a> published in GitHub, where people can contribute new links, and I validate them before publishing these links.
+The project has as a source an <a href="https://github.com/LaQuay/TDTChannels" target="_blank">open source database</a> published in GitHub, where people can contribute new links, and I validate them before publishing.

 ## Website
 In order to be able to reproduce these collected links, I developed a website in React JS, which also